-SWAH:3000 Introduction to Swahili Language and Culture for Travelers2 s.h.
+SWAH:1010 Introduction to Swahili Language and Culture 2 s.h.

 Introduction to Swahili language, history, and culture for anyone who would like to learn more about East Africa, Swahili language, and culture; multidisciplinary sources include texts, newspapers, booklets, films, music videos, pictures, handouts, websites, and a taste of Swahili cuisine; provides a bird's eye view of East African culture; previous knowledge of Swahili not required.

 Extensive practice in production and comprehension of spoken Swahili; students read and interpret simple texts, and write sentences and/or paragraphs about various topics; use of online resources to develop topics of discussion; students improve their Swahili grammar and vocabulary skills through conversations and discussions.
-Requirements: SWAH:2002 with a minimum grade of D.
+Requirements: SWAH:1001 or prior background with Swahili.